Three deaths in the country’s west come as Nato claims it is facilitating talks between Taliban and Karzai’s government.

-The developments came as seven foreign troops were killed in four separate attacks across the country on Thursday, according to Nato.
+Meanwhile, Nato said seven foreign troops have been killed in four separate attacks across Afghanistan on Thursday.

-Thursday’s deaths brought to 584 the number of foreign soldiers killed this year, eclipsing the previous record of 521 in 2009.
-The AFP tally is based on a count by the independent website icasualties.org.
+Thursday’s deaths brought to 588 the number of foreign soldiers killed this year, eclipsing the previous record of 521 in 2009, according to the AFP news agency.

 At least 35 foreign soldiers have died in Afghanistan this month alone.